vvshankar78/Agentic-Evals/README.md

 # Agentic-Eval-Pipeline

 ## Overview
 Agentic-Eval-Pipeline is a Python-based framework for building and evaluating agentic systems.
-It provides a modular and scalable structure for creating evaluation pipelines. and
+It provides a modular and scalable structure for creating evaluation pipelines.

 ## Folder Structure
 ```